TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 3/2 Samuel 3.6.md

 ---

-And it came to pass, while there was war between the house of Saul and the house of David, that Abner made himself strong in the house of Saul.
+It happened, while there was war between the house of Saul and the house of David, that Abner made himself strong in the house of Saul.